 This is all quite a digression, but I mention it because I can't think of "Halloween" without remembering Clyde imitating Michael Myers' gait without standing.
 He'd make his face go blank and then he'd sort of sway faintly from side to side, to suggest "unhurried walking."
 The movie takes its cues from Michael's walk.
 It is directed by Carpenter in thoughtfully composed CinemaScope frames, in takes that are often quite long by modern horror cinema standards, with a simple, synthesized score that's deliberately, monotonously repetitious and enormously effective for that very reason, and accompanied by sound design that stresses at most one or two important things at a time, such as the exaggerated sounds of footfalls on grass or on wooden floors, or birds or insects, or the wind making the fall leaves skitter across the suburban Illinois lawns and streets.

 Although the film is subtler and more sparing about depicting brutal violence than you probably remember—like Hitchcock and Spielberg, Carpenter has a knack for making you think you saw more than you did—it's quite literal-minded, or maybe you could say "direct," in how it shows you what's happening, and in the way it delineates the spaces in which the action is taking place.
 There are lots of moments where you feel absolutely certain that you know what's going to happen next (like when P.J.
-Soles sees the killer in a bed sheet and glasses and thinks it's her lover, and you immediately know in your gut that it isn't) and the suspense comes from seeing the characters fail to understand what's absolutely positively without-a-doubt going to happen next no matter what they say or do (that she keeps thinking the person in the sheet is her boyfriend, long past the point when she should figure it out, makes the entire scene feel more unnerving, because it pushes it past the realm of what Roger Ebert called the Idiot Plot syndrome and into the real of nightmare logic).
-Carpenter's relaxed, open, sometimes plodding manner would seem a counter-intuitive way to direct a movie that's all about teenagers being stalked by, and in some cases running away screaming from, a killer who just got out of the mental institution where he'd been held for twenty years after murdering his sister one Halloween night.
+Soles sees the killer in a bed sheet and glasses and thinks it's her lover, and you immediately know in your gut that it isn't) and the suspense comes from seeing the characters fail to understand what's absolutely positively without-a-doubt going to happen next no matter what they say or do (that she keeps thinking the person in the sheet is her boyfriend, long past the point when she should figure it out, makes the entire scene feel more unnerving, because it pushes it past what Roger Ebert called the Idiot Plot syndrome and into the realm of nightmare logic).
+Carpenter's relaxed, open, sometimes plodding manner would seem a counter-intuitive way to direct a film about teenagers being stalked by, and in some cases running away screaming from, a killer who just got out of the mental institution where he'd been imprisoned for twenty years after a murder spree on Halloween night.
 But it turns out to be the movie's aesthetic masterstroke, because it transforms "Halloween" from just some horror movie into Every Horror Movie, indeed Every Scary Story Ever Told.
 The subtext of every set piece of suspense or violence is the same: "Death is coming and you can't stop it."
-Michael is the Grim Reaper in a store-bought William Shatner mask, and his butcher knife is his scythe.
+Michael is the Grim Reaper in a store-bought William Shatner mask.
+His butcher knife is his scythe.
 In an early sequence of kids walking home from school, you feel the presence of death behind every hedgerow.
 Anyone could be taken at any moment, and they have no say in it, no say at all.